-9. Remove the samples from the magnet, add 21 μL of water to each well or tube, and pipet the samples up and down to mix.
+9. Remove the samples from the magnet, add 25 μL of water to each well or tube, and pipet the samples up and down to mix.

 10. Place the plate or tube on the magnet for at least 2 minute until the solution clears and the beads are pelleted.
-Transfer 20 μL supernatant containing the amplicon library to a new well or tube.
+Transfer 22.6μL supernatant containing the amplicon library to a new well or tube.

 PCR adding indexed adaptor to DNA targets (2nd step)